fossas/fossa-cli/docs/integrations/gradle.md

       type: gradle
 ```

 NOTE: While `app` and `compile` are two very common tasks/configurations, your Gradle build may be different.
-For instance, many Gradle builds may use the configuration `release` or `default` instead of `compile`.
+For instance, many Gradle builds may use the configuration `implementation` (for Android), `release` or `default` instead of `compile`.
 See the `Troubleshooting` section below for steps in figuring out the right configuration for you.

 ## Troubleshooting
 Since `fossa` operates directly on Gradle, it requires your build environment to be satisfied and Gradle tasks to reliably succeed before `fossa` can run.